--HEART SUTRA--

 When asked what a table is, you'd say it's the sum of all its parts: the legs, top, and whatever other pieces there may be.
 Outside of the assembly of those parts, there is no table.
 There is no such thing as an inherently existing table — a table that can be said to exist without those parts.
 Table is empty of an existence that stands by itself, separate from the parts that make it up.
 Table is just the label that we add to the thing that results when those parts are assembled in a certain way in order to obtain a certain functionality.
 Change the way the parts are assembled or change the functionality and you may no longer have a table, even with all the same parts included.

-Why do we all of the sudden, then, think differently when asked "What am i?" or "Who am i?"
+Why, then, do we all of the sudden think differently when asked "What am i?" or "Who am i?"
 Buddhist's look at the world in a rational way and say that there is no reason to suddenly change your standards and say that there is an inherently self-existing something that can be pointed at and said to be you.
-Using the same logic as before, they say that that there is no inherently self-existing thing that can be called me outside of the parts that make up who i am.
+Using the same logic as before, they say that there is no inherently self-existing thing that can be called me outside of the parts that make up who i am.
 We, too, are empty.
 Empty of any inherent, stand alone, existing by itself, self-existence.

 That doesn't mean he didn't feel pain, just that he was freed from suffering.
 Pain, whether physical or mental, is a sensation, a sensation we all experience from time to time, suffering is the mental reaction that you lay over that, one way of dealing with the pain.
-You can feel pain and choose to suffer (usually without thinking about it) or you can choose to simply accept it, deal with it the best you can, and move on — without adding the suffering.
+You can feel pain and choose to suffer (usually without thinking about it) or you can choose to simply accept the pain, deal with it the best you can, and move on — without adding the suffering.
 Avalokitesvara realized that since everything is impermanent and has no inherent self-existence, then there is nothing that needs to be grasped at or pushed away, nothing that we should fear not getting or fear losing.
 Accept things that come your way and accept it when they go away.
 Accept gain and accept loss.
-Accept pure and accept dirty.
+Accept pleasure and accept pain.
+Accept fame, accept disrepute.
+Accept praise, accept blame.
 Accept the extremes while knowing that they don't exist on the absolute level.
 Don't be attached to either.
 When you can do this, there is no suffering.

 Sariputra, these are the characteristics of the emptiness of all dharmas: